How do Language Models Bind Entities in Context?: Conclusion

 Our work also suggests that ever-larger LMs may still have interpretable representations.
 A common intuition is that larger models are more complex, and hence more challenging to interpret.
 Our work provides a counterexample: as LMs become larger, their representations can become \emph{more} structured and interpretable, since only the larger models exhibited binding IDs (Fig. \ref{fig:all-model-task}).

 Speculating further, the fact that large enough models in two unrelated LM families learn the same structured representation strategy points to a convergence in representations with scale.
-This raises the philosophical question: could there be an ultimate representation that these LMs are converging towards?
-Perhaps the properties of natural language corpora and LM inductive biases lead to the inevitable development of certain core representation strategies that are invariant to changes in model hyperparameters or exact dataset composition.
-This would encouragingly imply that interpretability results can transfer across models---studying the core representations of any sufficiently large model would yield insights into other similarly large models because of their convergent core structure.
+Could there be an ultimate representation that these LMs are converging towards?
+Perhaps the properties of natural language corpora and LM inductive biases lead to certain core representation strategies that are invariant to changes in model hyperparameters or exact dataset composition.
+This would encouragingly imply that interpretability results can transfer across models---studying the core representations of any sufficiently large model would yield insights into other similarly large models.